shopware/docs/guides/plugins/plugins/content/stock/loading-stock-information-from-different-source.md

 ## Add a decorator to load the stock

-For example, we want to load stock from a third-party API.
-We will decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `load` method.
+For example, to load stock from a third-party API, you need to decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `load` method.
 When products are loaded in Shopware the `load` method will be invoked with the loaded product IDs.

 {% tabs %}
 {% tab title="StockStorageDecorator.php" %}